 Make sure to see the recipe card below for the full ingredients list, their quantities and instructions!

-This is a really simple recipe with three main steps:
+This maple syrup popcorn is a very simple recipe with four main steps:

 - Make sure to shake the popcorn as it is popping, as it can stick and burn fairly easily (follow the packet instructions!).